Quasiregular cobordism theorem: Hopf theorem for Alexander maps

 We first recall the notion of a winding map.
 For each $k\in \N$, let $re^{i\theta} \mapsto re^{ik\theta}$ be the standard \emph{winding map of order $k$ in $\R^2$}.
 We also call its restriction to $\bS^1\to \bS^1$ a winding map on $\bS^1$.
 Inductively, for each $n\ge 2$, we call a map $F = f \times \id \colon \R^{n-1}\times \R \to \R^{n-1}\times \R$ the \emph{winding map of order $k$ on $\R^n$} if $f$ is a winding of order $k$ in $\R^{n-1}$.
 Similarly, we call the restriction $F|_{\bS^{n-1}} \colon \bS^{n-1}\to \bS^{n-1}$ a winding map of order $k$ on $\bS^{n-1}$.

-\begin{proof}[Proof of part (2) of Theorem \ref{Hopf_theorem_v2}] The proof is by induction on dimension.
-In dimension $n=2$, it suffices to observe that a winding map $\bS^2\to \bS^2$ is branched cover homotopic to the identity $\id \colon \bS^2 \to \bS^2$ expanded by free simple covers.
-Thus, for $n=2$, the claim follows from Part (1) of Theorem \ref{Hopf_theorem_v2}
+\begin{proof}[Proof of part \eqref{item:winding} of Theorem \ref{thm:Hopf_theorem_v2}] The proof is by induction on dimension.
+In dimension $n=2$, it suffices to observe that a winding map $\bS^2\to \bS^2$ is quasiregularly homotopic to a BLD-controlled expansion of the identity map $\id \colon \bS^2 \to \bS^2$.
+Thus, for $n=2$, the claim follows from \eqref{item:expansion-simple-cover}.